sanskriti16/robustest_documentation_source/projectdashboard.rst

   * E.g. if the URL says *http://robustest.this.intance.com:8085/#/project/5d176ffef0238be8f3b7afa5/dashboard* , then, the value *5d176ffef0238be8f3b7afa5* above, is your project ID

-* **USER ACCESS KEY**: Each user has a unique User Access Key associated with their profile on RobusTest.
+* **User Access Key**: Each user has a unique User Access Key associated with their profile on RobusTest.

   By default, the user access key will be populated in the 'Remote build upload' command provided on the Project Dashboard.
 All builds will be uploaded using the RobusTest ID of the team member whose access key is being used.